ndwinton/tap-setup-scripts/README.md

 * The `kn` [Knative CLI](https://github.com/knative/client).
 * The `tanzu` CLI from the [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).

-If you do not have these tools installed you can use the third script, `install-prereqs.sh` to install them.
+The second sets up a Kind cluster (named `tap`) which has port forwarding to ports 80, 443 and 53.
+The DNS (port 53) forwarding is probably not necessary but could be used to hook into the cluster DNS.
+The HTTP/S ports will expose applications deployed on TAP via `*.vcap.me` URLs (all lookups of `vcap.me` addresses resolve to 127.0.0.1).

-You will also need a login to the Tanzu Network and access to a Docker registry (e.g.
-DockerHub) to which you can push container images.
+You will also need a login to the Tanzu Network and access to a Docker registry (e.g. DockerHub) to which you can push container images.

 The script will prompt you for Tanzu Network and registry credentials, but you can also set these as environment variables and it will pick them